HandsomeJeff/neo-python-workshop/part2_neopy.md

 #### 3.3 Calculator

 Now let's try something a little different: a calculator program that takes in multiple inputs and returns a value.
 This contract takes in three parameters: string, integer, integer.
 It then returns an integer.
 Hence our input parameter is 070202 and return type is 02.
- <br>`build smart-contracts/3-calculator.py test 070202 02 False False add 1 2`
+ <br>`build smart-contracts/3-calculator.py test 070202 02 False False False add 1 2`

 ![build test contract3](assets/build_test_contract3.png)

 In our command, we've included test parameters 'add', '1', and '2'.
 If we look at the source code, what we are doing is telling the program to add 1 and 2 together.
 We can see the return value of '3', which is probably the correct answer.

-Deploy the calculator <br> `import contract smart-contracts/3-calculator.avm 070202 02 False False`
+Deploy the calculator <br> `import contract smart-contracts/3-calculator.avm 070202 02 False False False`

 Now we need to get the contract hash once again to invoke it.
 We can either do a search `contract search calculator`, or scroll up to right when we deployed our contract, to find the hash.